getsolus/help-center-docs/docs/packaging/your-first-package-update.md

 git diff
 ```

-You should see output from git similar to the following:
+You should see output from git similar to the following (the version and release number may be different):

 ```diff
 diff --git a/package.yml b/package.yml